pyvista/pyvista/doc/user-guide/data_model.rst

 Using Python Lists or Tuples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 PyVista supports the use of Python sequences (i.e. :class:`list` or
-:class:`tuple`, and you could define a your points using a nested list
+:class:`tuple`), and you could define your points using a nested list
 of lists via:

 .. jupyter-execute::